 Puppets are a great way to introduce role-playing to young children.
 There are many different things that can be used as puppets, such as socks, shadows, folded pieces of paper with faces drawn on, or even LEGO® DUPLO® characters.
 As each colourful brick and piece has been designed with little hands in mind, kids can easily create a story and role-play with the many fun-loving characters.
 By playing with puppets, kids work together to bring their puppets to life, whether it’s through telling a story or making them do a silly dance to some music.

-Cooperative Play Examples and Activities for Toddlers (1.5 to 3 Years)
+Collaborative Play Examples and Activities for Pre-school Children (Age 4 to 5)